dgraph-io/dgo/README.md

 ### Running a query

 You can run a query by calling `txn.Query(ctx, q)`.
-You will need to pass in a GraphQL+- query string.
+You will need to pass in a DQL query string.
 If you want to pass an additional map of any variables that you might want to set in the query, call `txn.QueryWithVars(ctx, q, vars)` with the variables map as third argument.